KS2 SATs: Everything you should know

 • SAT results are used to determine if learners are working at the level that is to be expected as they come to the end of the Key Stage 2 curriculum

 That’s because these assessments measure the performance of both individual students and the school as a whole.
-Over the course of six papers across maths and English, Year 6 learners will be tested on their knowledge and application of what they have learned through primary school.
+Over the course of six papers across maths and English, Year 6 learners are tested on their knowledge and application of what they have learned through primary school.

 The individual Year 6 SAT scores for each student are passed on to secondary schools to determine what level of challenge or support that student needs in Year 7.
 Meanwhile, the whole-school score is used to create primary school performance tables to chart schools’ performance.